h4sh5/securitytxt-scan/README.md

 # security.txt scanning

-Scan websites for security.txt files
+Scan websites for security.txt files.

+A front-end interface for getting the results for a domain is available [here](https://h4sh5.github.io/securitytxt-scan/).

 ## Usage